NavneetKanna/blog/_posts/2024-02-22-dlgrad-Behind-the-scenes.md

 ![otherops]({{ "/assets/images/otherops.svg" | prepend: site.baseurl }})

+Summary:
+- All data in dlgrad are C arrays.
+- C code is complied and loaded dynamically from python (no separate C source files).
+- Three ops supported: BufferOps, ElemenetwiseOps, MatrixOps.

 ## Indexing

 This is an interesting problem if you create data buffers on your own.
 Because in C, data is created as contigous 1D array, whereas Tensors are usually n-dim.
 Hence, a function is needed that converts n-dim indexing to 1D indexing.
 One thing to note is that, dlgrad follows NCHW data format.